-The chdev -1 hdisk3 -a pv=yes command can be used to make a disk available from a no longer needed volume group.
+The chdev -1 hdisk3 -a pv=yes command can be used to assign a PVID to a disk that does have one.
+It has no effect if the disk is already a physical volume as shown in the example.

 Check the attributes of the disk as follows: